A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Problem Statement and Formulation

-Despite its accuracy in PoC prediction, Foster's method is slow in computation, and its precision depends on step size ~\citep{li_review_2022}.
-We follow ~\citep{Alfriend1999ProbabilityAnalysis} to obtain a good approximation of the PoC computation assuming constant probability density over the collision sphere.
-The approximate PoC is defined as
+Despite its PoC prediction accuracy, Foster's method is slow to compute, and has step size-dependent precision bounds~\citep{li_review_2022}.
+We follow ~\citep{Alfriend1999ProbabilityAnalysis} to approximate Eq.~\eqref{eqn:2DPOC} by assuming constant probability density over the collision sphere.
+The PoC can thereby be approximated as